violetacf/near-earth/README.old.md

 - When the near earth object is clicked on, it should display its next 5 approaches and previous 5 approaches to earth

+## Creating the App:

+- I'm going to use Postman to see what information I get back with my API key